fcn06/swarm/README.md

 Swarm is an active project, and we are constantly working on improvements.
 Our roadmap includes:

 *   **Finalize and Fine Tune Agent Factory** Inject properly evaluation, memory, discovery services.
-*   **Make discovery service using embeddings** So that we can inject in agents the more relevant tools, tasks and domain agents in the prompt of the planner.
+*   **Make discovery service using embeddings, and use proper database** So that we can inject in agents the more relevant tools, tasks and domain agents in the prompt of the planner.
+This will be done in a separate project
 *   **Enhanced Workflow Features** More advanced conditional logic.
 *   **Improved Observability:** Better logging, tracing, and monitoring.
 *   **Broader LLM Integration:** Compatibility with a wider range of LLMs.